 Apprentices who fail one or more assessment method will be offered the opportunity to take a re-sit or a re-take.
+Apprentices are only permitted to re-sit or re-take each assessment method once.

 EPAOs must ensure that the apprentice undertakes an Observation of leadership activity with a new subject focus and that the Professional Discussion utilises different questions.